Mintbase/mintbase-js/packages/sdk/src/buy/README.md

 export type BuyArgs = {
     // the price you want to buy a token for, this must be greater than the amount its currently listed for
     price: string;
-    // contract to which the token belongs
+    // contract to which the token belongs,
-    nftContractId: string;
+    //as an argument or through TOKEN_CONTRACT env nftContractId?: string;
     // id of the token to be bought
     tokenId: string;
     // account that will receive the affiliate kick back (check affiliate documentation) referrerId?: string;
-    //address of the mintbase market contract, this default to market-v2-beta.mintspace2.testnet marketAddress?: string;
+    //address of the mintbase market contract, this defaults to the correct values depending on the NEAR_NETOWRK enviroment variable marketAddress?: string;
   };
 ```